ojii/blackfast/README.md

 ## How to run this experiment

-You'll need Python 3.7 and poetry.
+You'll need Python 3.7, poetry and rust nightly.

 1. Run `poetry install` or `poetry develop`.
 3. Run `cargo build --release`